jalanb/cde/readme.md

 First argument is a directory, subsequent arguments are prefixes of sub-directories.
 For example:

     $ kd /usr/local bi
-    /usr/local/bin
+    /usr/local/bi

 Or first argument is a file

     $ kd /bin/ls
     /bin

-Or first argument is a stem of a directory/file. kd.py will add `*` on to such a stem, and will always find directories first, looking for files only if there are no such directories
+Or first argument is a stem of a directory/file. kd.py will add `*` on to such a stem, and will always find directories first, looking for files only if there are no such directories.
+In this example, kd looks for `/bin/l*`, and finds `/bin/ls`, which is a file, so the directory is again `/bin`

     $ kd /bin/l
     /bin